-As of 2021, Parallel Parents has a small number of registered children's residential provisions (including education), each with its own Statement of Purpose.
-This Statement of Purpose relates to Parallel Parents Fostering.
-For details of Parallel Parents Residential, enquire at referrals@caretoday.co.uk.
+As of 2021, Parallel Parents has a number of registered children's residential provisions (including education), each with its own Statement of Purpose.
+This Statement of Purpose relates to Parallel Parents West Fostering.
+For details of Parallel Parents Residential, or other branches of Parallel Parents Fostering, enquire at referrals@caretoday.co.uk.